pareekshitreddy/sentence-transformers/discussion.md

 ### Separate Models

 **Pros**:
-- Each model can specialize in its own task.
+- Each model can specialize in its task.
 - Simpler training procedure no need to manage multi-task losses or sampling strategies.

 **Cons**: